Electoral history of the Conservative Party of New York State (U.S. House)

-This is a list detailing the electoral history of the Conservative Party in New York, specifically that related to the United States House of Representatives, sorted by year.
+This is a list detailing the electoral history of the Conservative Party of New York State, specifically that related to the United States House of Representatives, sorted by year.
 The list currently consists of candidates who ran for partisan office, either those who ran on the Conservative Party label or were endorsed by the party.
 In the case of endorsements, the vote tallied is that which the candidate received under that label.